 For cases involving consideration for promotion or conferral of Permanent Tenure, letters from three or more external reviewers are required.
 CoAA units may develop processes for selecting external reviewers that reflect individual unit cultures.
-However, the candidate must be consulted during the selection process: it is the responsibility of the candidate only to assist with the identification of a pool of persons appropriately qualified to serve as reviewers.
-Reviewers must be external to UNC Charlotte and must have a sufficient record of accomplishment and expertise in the candidate's field of scholarship/creative activity to make a sound professional judgment.
+However, the candidate must be consulted during the selection process to assist with the identification of a pool of persons appropriately qualified to serve as reviewers.
+Reviewers must be external to UNC Charlotte and must have a sufficient record of accomplishment and expertise in the candidate's field of research to make a sound professional judgment.

 In order to minimize conflict of interest, external reviewers who are close colleagues or collaborators with the candidate, former professors or graduate students of the candidate, or other similar individuals will not be invited to serve as reviewers.
-Units may also develop processes for soliciting additional letters of review related to teaching and/or professional service, however external review of scholarly activity is required of all faculty candidates for promotion and/or Permanent Tenure.
+Units may also develop processes for soliciting additional letters of review related to teaching and/or professional service, however external review of research is required of all faculty candidates for promotion and/or Permanent Tenure.